DJDanl/cpp-docs.pt-br/docs/standard-library/multimap-class.md

 ### <a name="parameters"></a>Parâmetros

-`key` A chave de argumento a ser comparada com a chave de classificação de um elemento do vários mapeamentos que está sendo pesquisado.
+*chave* a chave do argumento a ser comparado com a chave de classificação de um elemento do multimap que está sendo pesquisado.

 ### <a name="return-value"></a>Valor de retorno